m3g/Piccoli_Martinez_2025.jl/docs/src/markdown/SupplementaryFigures.md

 # Coordination number in the bulk solution.

-    **Coordination Number Calculation**

 Coordination numbers were computed using the **bulk_coordination()** function available in the [MolSimToolkit.jl](https://m3g.github.io/MolSimToolkit.jl/) package.
 It computes the coordination number of one type of solvent molecule relative to another solvent molecule, as a function of the distance to a reference solute molecule.

 Effectively, the maximum distance to the solute considered for a solvent molecule to be coordinated is set to 5 Å in the following plots.

 The concentrations represent the actual bulk concentrations of the ionic liquids, calculated after system equilibration.

 ![teste](https://raw.githubusercontent.com/m3g/Piccoli_Martinez_2025.jl/refs/heads/main/docs/src/plutonotebooks/Figures/CN_anion_water.png)